 Spain’s national dish is seafood paella, a healthy option that is available at most eateries across the country.
 The dish is usually made from beans, vegetables, spices, fish, and shellfish, though it is common for pork or chicken to be used instead of fish.

-There are also a few traditional tapas favorites that travelers can enjoy as part of a healthy diet, such as Spanish omelet, chilled tomato soup (gazpacho) and ratatouille.
+There are also a few traditional tapas favourites that travellers can enjoy as part of a healthy diet, such as Spanish omelette, chilled tomato soup (gazpacho) and ratatouille.
 In Spain, alcohol is often consumed with each meal – whether it’s a breakfast coffee and brandy, a glass of “tinto de verano” (literally “summer red wine” made with red wine and lemonade), or some “rebujito” (white sangria).
-Whilst such customs are something that health conscious travelers will want to be aware of, it is generally agreed that alcohol can be part of a healthy diet when consumed in moderation.
+Whilst such customs are something that health-conscious travellers will want to be aware of, it is generally agreed that alcohol can be part of a healthy diet when consumed in moderation.

-In Spain it is generally to eat in the restaurants.
+In Spain, it is generally to eat in restaurants.
 The fresh food is always great but take the usual precaution when eating uncooked food, fruit and vegetables.

 Here is a link to the US State Department Travel Advisory for Spain for the latest information on traveling to Spain.